nradulovic/nk-event-driven-system/documentation/nk_testing.md

 Along Event Driven System sources unit-tests are bundled in `tests` directory.

+Unit-testing can be run in the following ways:
+- natively on Ubuntu machine
+- using Docker Ubuntu virtual machine

-## Testing setup on developer machine (non-virtualized)
+## Testing on Ubuntu machine

-In order to execute unit-tests the following criteria must be met:
+In order to execute unit-tests do the following:

-1. Using Ubuntu/Debian machine
+    sudo apt-get install git make gcc
+    git submodule update --init --force --recursive
+    cd build
+    make test

+## Testing using Docker

+The main docker file is `Dockerfile` in top-level project directory.
+Start the testing using this dockerfile.
+On a linux machine do:

-2. GNU make installed
+    make test
-3. GCC installed